Cosmic-CoNN: A Cosmic Ray Detection Deep-Learning Framework, Dataset, and Toolkit: Deep-learning framework

 where $M_{ij} \in \left[\alpha, 1\right]$.
 Pixel by pixel, $M$ adaptively down-weights the loss from background by scaling with the lower bound $\alpha$, mitigating the extreme imbalance between the two loss terms and redefines the optimization objective to directly learning to distinguish between sources and CRs.

-With $M$ applied to the second term in BCE, it immediately reduces the effective CR to non-CR class losses to $\sim$1:300 in Equation~\ref{eq:median_bce}, comparing to the $\sim$1:6300 using Equation~\ref{eq:bce} (in identical conditions).
+With $M$ applied to the second term in BCE, it immediately reduces the observed CR to non-CR class losses to $\sim$1:300 in Equation~\ref{eq:median_bce}, comparing to the $\sim$1:6300 using Equation~\ref{eq:bce} (in identical conditions).
 Although this ratio can be further reduced with a more aggressive weight mask, the median-weighted mask preserves all real sources without introducing inconsistency.
-After training with 500 images, the effective loss of the two terms further reduce to $\sim$1:6 using $L_{M}$, comparing to $\sim$1:110 using BCE loss.
+After training with 500 images, the observed loss of the two terms further reduce to $\sim$1:6 using $L_{M}$, comparing to $\sim$1:110 using BCE loss.
+In Fig.~\ref{fig:training_evaluation}, we show that the deepCR model optimizes sooner and to a better minimum with $L_{M}$ while holding other variables constant.

-The Median-Weighted Loss Function effectively suppresses the dominating loss from background pixels, at the same time prioritizes on learning to distinguish between CRs and sources by maintaining their weighting factor at $1$.
-As training progresses, the lower bound $\alpha$ linearly increases the weight for background pixels from $0$ to $1$ so the model could learn a clear boundary for CRs.
-We could also cap $\alpha$ smaller than 1 to learn a model that produces CR prediction with soft edges, leaving more control to the user-defined threshold when a binary CR mask is needed.
-Instead, we choose to increase $\alpha$ to 1 so that $L_{M}$ converges to BCE loss because the standard Sigmoid function \citep{LITTLE1974101, LITTLE1978281} at the last layer of our network theoretically produces a clear classification boundary around 0.5, helping us to better evaluate the model's performance.
+The median-weighted loss function ($L_{M}$) makes use of the median frame's unique CR-free property as a robust weighting factor to effectively suppresses the dominating loss from background pixels, at the same time prioritizes on learning to distinguish between CRs and sources by maintaining their weighting factor at $1.0$.
+As training progresses, the lower bound $\alpha$ linearly increases the weight for background pixels from $0.0$ to $1.0$ so the model could learn a clear boundary for CRs.

-We also experimented using the Dice overlap \citep{2017arXiv170703237S} as the loss function but the model learned a strong bias to avoid CRs near real objects, making the more interpretable BCE-based loss a better choice for optimization.
-Our novel Median-Weighted Loss Function ($L_{M}$) makes use of the median frame's unique CR-free property as a robust weighting factor to guide the model's learning path. $L_{M}$ converges the model to a better minimum by preventing the model from learning incorrect functions during training, and also improves training efficiency with a better convergence path.
+We could also cap $\alpha$ at less than 1 to learn a model that produces CR prediction with soft edges, leaving more control to the user-defined threshold when a binary CR mask is needed.
+We choose to increase $\alpha$ to~1 so that $L_{M}$ converges to the BCE loss, working with the standard Sigmoid function \citep{LITTLE1974101, LITTLE1978281} at the last layer of our network to produce a theoretical best classification boundary of around 0.5.
+We also experimented using a loss function based on S{\o}rensen{-}Dice coefficient that is robust for imbalanced data \citep{7785132} but the model learned a strong bias to avoid CRs near real objects, making the more interpretable BCE-based loss a better choice for optimization.